 Key Events

-Join us for In-person worship service at 11:00 am each 1st and 3rd Sunday!
+Join us for In-person worship service at 11:00 am each Sunday!
 Live-stream worship services will continue each Sunday on YouTube (Good Shepherd Baptist Church RVA).

 As a people of faith, we trust God to guide and protect us in the difficult days that lie ahead of us.
 Let us continue to be vigilant in our efforts to be safe.